gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 The last work is to create archive.html and category.html files to well organize the codes and display with desired layout, add a hyperlink to the HTML files on the website homepage.

 That's about it!
 Hopefully this is a useful reference for anyone that's looking to make their Jekyll archives a bit more accessible.
-The code is in my [github repository](https://github.com/gangdong/daviddong.github.io), if you are interesting, you can fork it. :grinning:
+The code is in my [github repository](https://github.com/gangdong/daviddong.github.io), if you are interesting, you can fork it. 🙂